St. Mary's High School (Kitchener): Performance arts

-In celebration, St. Mary's holds a Black History Month full of events to recognize and showcase the talents, achievements, and culture of St. Mary's own students as they demonstrate pride in their own heritage and culture.
-Students are able to learn able the contributions of minorities in Canada and how as a society, they can work towards a more inclusive world of all races and cultures.

-School activities and improvements are conceived and organized by the Student Activities Council, commonly known as SAC.
-SAC is typically headed by two co-presidents.
-The council consists of positions like the Arts Reps, Assembly Reps, Athletic Reps, Social Justice Reps, Special Events Reps, Spirit Reps, Healthy Schools Reps, Special Education Reps, Inclusivity Reps, Multicultural Reps, Tech Reps, Communications Reps, Grade Nine Reps and the Faith Rep. SAC keeps students informed with current events, fundraisers, and initiatives.

-In 2018 St. Mary's hosted their first annual Relay for Life.
-In support of those battling cancer, those who have survived cancer, and loved ones lost to cancer, St. Mary's staff, students, and community members come together each year to raise money to help support vital cancer research and patient support programs.
-On the day of the event, students spend the whole day together on their football field participating in activities, games, and performances and enjoying free food.
-While on the field students must participate in a group effort to walk around the football field in support of cancer patients who do not have this ability.

 Specialist High Skills Major

 St. Mary's High School participates and encourages their grade 11 and 12 students to join their Specialist High Skills Major program (SHSM).
 This program allows for students to partake in numerous workshops that will earn valuable industry certifications and encourages focus on a career path matching their skills and interests.

 St. Mary's specifically supports grade 11's and 12's who participate in this program by incorporating this into their co-operative education classes as a requirement and providing a Red Seal on their diploma if successfully completed.
 Students participating in SHSM are required to take courses specifically related to their Major such as - Arts, Business, Health and Wellness, Justice, Community Safety & Emergency Services, etc.

 The school's co-operative education (Co-op) classes allow students to gain experience in many different trades and fields of work.
 St. Mary's Co-op class gives students the chance to see what it is like to work in a profession they are interested in and allows for students to develop helpful skills and earn hands-on experience.